CluedIn-io/CluedIn.Documentation/docs/050-preparation/clean/020-manage-clean-project.md

 - Transform the contents of the cells in a column:

     - In the column heading, expand the menu, and then select **Edit cells** > **Common transforms**.
 Then, choose the transformation option (for example, collapse consecutive whitespace or transform the text to title case).
+For more information, see [Clean application reference](/preparation/clean/clean-application-reference).

 - Edit the contents of a column using a text facet: